letolab/togglr/README.md

 # TOGGLR

-Very tiny flask app that fetches data from Toggl's API and feeds it into Geckoboard widgets.
+Very tiny Flask app that fetches data from Toggl's API and feeds it into Geckoboard widgets.

 Work in progress.
 Don't judge.